[ Printer Friendly Version ] [ Report Abuse ]

 The twins began to splutter in protest at the exorbitant bribe, but Isobel fished out the coins without hesitation.
 Their shots poured, Isobel threw down a few knuts and a sickle as well.

 “And we’d like a private parlor,” she ordered.
 They were out of sight of the groundskeeper, but the card game in the corner made Isobel wary.
 Another player had arrived, his face obscured by a hooded cloak.
 He’d been glancing over to the Hogwarts students, and something about him made the hairs on Isobel’s neck prickle uncomfortably.
-The bartender led the three teenagers to a private parlor up the stairs, and they ordered a round of lager.
+The bartender led the three teenagers to a private parlor up the stairs where they ordered a round of lager.

 Within the hour, Isobel and her third year mates were smashed.